chaoflow/nixos-configurations/README.rst

 - postfix, verify server certificate
 - postfix, check whether it runs chrooted
 - postconf: smtp_sasl_tls_security_options = $var_smtp_sasl_opts ?! manually overwritten
+- rebasing of my branches collides with github: master (current branch) cannot be deleted and pushing with rewriting history is not supported.
+Maybe merging would be better.

 nice to have